townmath/cisp400-reader/_sources/build-tools/git-using.rst

 Notice how Git reminds me to use ``git commit -a`` to include these changes in my next commit.
-I can also do ``git add tiny.cpp`` to only include the changes to tiny.cpp (maybe I made changes to a different file that I want to commit separately), but usually that’s too much work.
+I can also do ``git add tiny.cpp`` to only include the changes to tiny.cpp (maybe I made changes to a different file that I want to commit separately).

-If I want to know the details of the changes since my last commit, I can do git diff:
+If I want to know the details of the changes since my last commit, I can run ``git diff``:

 .. code-block:: none